toddllm/klaviyo-reporting-poc/config/README.md

 This file provides a reference configuration for setting up visualizations in Looker Studio.
 It is not directly imported into Looker Studio but serves as a guide for manual setup.

+## looker_extract_klaviyo.json

+This file provides a configuration template for Google's 'Extract Data' connector in Looker Studio.
+It defines how to extract, transform, and load Klaviyo campaign performance data from BigQuery into a cached dataset for reporting.

+### Purpose

+The configuration defines:

+1. A source BigQuery table containing raw Klaviyo event data
+2. Fields to extract including campaign metrics and dimensions
+3. Filters to limit data to the last 90 days
+4. Aggregation settings to group data by campaign_id and date
+5. Calculated fields for open_rate and click_rate
+6. A destination BigQuery table for the extracted data
+7. Visualization configuration for time series and bar charts

+### Implementation

+For detailed instructions on how to implement this extract in Looker Studio, see the [Looker Extract Setup Guide](../docs/looker_extract_setup.md).

+## test_visualization_stub.json (continued)

 ### Purpose

 The configuration defines: